-For Chrome users who typically have 10+ tabs open at once (honestly, no judgments here), there's one simple option that means you don't even have to close all of your beloved websites.
-Google's proprietary browser actually has a useful new feature that will totally change the way you browse the internet and organize your tabs.
-And don't worry, if you use browsers other than Chrome, there's plenty of ways to keep your window streamlined as well.
+For Chrome users, there’s one simple option that means you don’t even have to close all of your beloved websites.
+Google’s proprietary browser actually has a useful new feature that will totally change the way you browse the internet and organize your tabs.
+If you use other browsers, there’s still plenty of ways to keep your window streamlined.

 Chrome’s tab-grouping feature makes browsing less confusing

 Chrome’s new tab-grouping feature comes with the latest version of the browser (named Canary), and it will let you organize them into one (or multiple) so your browser looks tidy enough, while still retaining all the tabs you were browsing.
 You can even create new groups of your own, and organize them as if they were bookmarks.